 Australians love our coffee – possibly a little too much.
 According to Appliance Retailer magazine, a staggering 36% of us consume five or more cups of coffee a day.
-But whether or not we’re drinking too much, it’s certainly important to us that we drink good coffee, and that’s where these machines come in.
+But regardless of how much coffee we drink, we certainly like to drink good coffee, and that's where these machines come in.

-A 30mL shot of espresso forms the base of any coffee.
-You should use fresh coffee beans and grind them just before use, which means you'll need a coffee grinder.
+A 30mL shot of espresso forms the basis of any coffee.
+You should use fresh coffee beans and grind them just before use, and for that you'll need a coffee grinder.

 Video: How we test espresso machines

 CHOICE takes a close look at the next generation of espresso machines and talks about what to look for in a good machine.
 For more information see our latest test results.